flutter/website/src/_includes/docs/install/flutter-sdk.md

 ## Install the Flutter SDK

-To install the Flutter SDK, you can use the Flutter plugin within VS Code or download and install the Flutter bundle.
+To install the Flutter SDK, you can use the VS Code Flutter extension or download and install the Flutter bundle yourself.

 {% comment %} Nav tabs {% endcomment -%}
 <ul class="nav nav-tabs" id="flutter-install" role="tablist">